There is an interesting historical link between Pashley Manor and the Boleyn family.

 In 2012 many of the paths and fences had reshaping, repair and maintenance work done on them and two new flower beds were added at the back of the croquet lawn.
 In 2015 the swimming pool area was rejuvenated with some hard pruning to bring unruly shrubs under control and a refit of the greenhouse, which now looks much better and will be easier to maintain.

 In 2016 the Tea Terrace and surrounding flower beds have been re-shaped, to provide more space for café tables and a better continuity with the balustrading on the back of the house, and visitor WC facilities have been updated and improved.
-In 2017-18 the Fountain Pond was re-shaped and re-landscaped and the original fountain had a new water feature installed.
+In 2017-18 the Fountain Pond was re-shaped and re-landscaped and the original fountain had a new water feature installed and in 2019 a new allium bed has been added in the walled garden.